-- Under Siri Suggestions, toggle on or off;
+- Under BEFORE SEARCHING, toggle Show Suggestions on or off.

-In previous iOS versions, it was not possible to add an app to Home Screen.
+Before iOS 15, adding an app to Home Screen was impossible.
 Now, you can drag the app from Spotlight Search directly to the Home Screen without going to the App Library.
 Similarly, you can directly uninstall apps from Spotlight Search.

 2. Search text within photos

-One of the significant improvements in iOS 15 is Live Text.
-This feature extracts the text from your photos and helps you copy, paste, and take actions based on the text present in the photo.
+The best feature I felt of the Spotlight Search is its ability to search text within photos using Live Text.
+This feature extracts the text from your photos and helps you copy, paste, and take action based on the text present in the photo.

 Spotlight Search indexes the whole of the text in your photos.
 Using this, you can directly search within photos from Spotlight Search.
-Let’s say you want to search for a photo, but you don’t remember when you took the photo.
+Let’s say you want to search for a photo but don’t remember when you took the photo.
 You remember some words mentioned in the photo, though.

 Open Spotlight Search and directly type in the words you remember, and voila!
 Spotlight Search presents you with the same photo.
 This comes in handy in tons of situations.